biobakery/baqlava/readme.md

 ```<FILENAME>_tempfile_proteins.txt``` is a file that contains all ORFs that were mapped to in the translated search step of BAQLaVa, the Viral Genome Bin (VGB) to which they belong, and their observed abundance.

 ## Options for BAQLaVa runs
-When running BAQLaVa v1.1.0, you have the following options to modify the standard run:
+When running BAQLaVa, you have the following options to modify the standard run:

 ```